Azure/azure-sdk/docs/python/design.md

 The bar to make a breaking change is extremely high for GA client libraries.
 We may create a new package with a different name to avoid diamond dependency issues.

+### Dependencies

+{% include requirement/MUST id="python-dependencies-approved-list" %} only pick external dependencies from the following list of well known packages for shared functionality:

+{% include_relative approved_dependencies.md %}

+{% include requirement/MUSTNOT id="python-dependencies-external" %} use external dependencies outside the list of well known dependencies.
+To get a new dependency added, contact the [Architecture Board].

+{% include requirement/MUSTNOT id="python-dependencies-vendor" %} vendor dependencies unless approved by the [Architecture Board].

+When you vendor a dependency in Python, you include the source from another package as if it was part of your package.

+{% include requirement/MUSTNOT id="python-dependencies-pin-version" %} pin a specific version of a dependency unless that is the only way to work around a bug in said dependencies versioning scheme.

+Only applications are expected to pin exact dependencies.
+Libraries are not.
+A library should use a [compatible release](https://www.python.org/dev/peps/pep-0440/#compatible-release) identifier for the dependency.

-### Binary extensions
+### Binary extensions (native code)

-{% include requirement/MUST id="python-native-approval" %} be approved by the [Architecture Board].
+{% include requirement/MUST id="python-native-approval" %} seek approval by the [Architecture Board] before implementing a binary extension.

 {% include requirement/MUST id="python-native-plat-support" %} support Windows, Linux (manylinux - see [PEP513](https://www.python.org/dev/peps/pep-0513/), [PEP571](https://www.python.org/dev/peps/pep-0571/)), and MacOS.
 Support the earliest possible manylinux to maximize your reach.

 {% include requirement/MUST id="python-native-arch-support" %} support both x86 and x64 architectures.

-{% include requirement/MUST id="python-native-charset-support" %} support unicode and ASCII versions of CPython 2.7.
+{% include requirement/MUST id="python-native-charset-support" %} support both Unicode and ASCII versions of CPython 2.7.

 ## Repository Guidelines